Who We Are

 Welcoming people into community, in a spirit of hospitality, compassion, mutual support, and accompaniment

 We Are a Network of Servant-Led Communities

 Mentoring a cohort of for-profit and non-profit organizations committed to common principles of healing and transformation

 Investing in a select group of faith-based, community-led initiatives pursuing holistic wellbeing and an empowered worldview

-Ralph and Cheryl Broetje established Broetje Orchards in southeastern Washington in 1968.
-When Ralph was a teenager, he dreamed of one day owning an orchard and using profits to help children in need.
+Ralph and Cheryl Broetje established Broetje Orchards in 1968, when they first settled onto a small cherry orchard in Benton City, Washington.
+As a teenager, Ralph had dreamed of one day owning an orchard and using profits to help children in need.
 While the work of starting a business was slow in the beginning, and they endured many challenges and tests along the way, people came around them in those early years to help make the dream a reality.

 As first generation immigrants from Mexico, they were strangers in a new land.
 Many were lonely and afraid, but they were also eager to find work.
 They had come with little more than the hope for a better life, for themselves and for their children.
 Upon arrival, they faced huge challenges — housing located in overcrowded and violent neighborhoods; lack of extended family to provide safe childcare; and high school drop-out rates hindering the potential of youth.